 The “Efficiency” Argument

-4. The Structural Flaw: Performance Metrics vs. Truth
+4. The Structural Flaw: Performance Metrics vs Truth (Understanding OTP Usage in RTI)

 5. Legal and Ethical Implications

-3. Misleading Information: Under the RTI Act, providing “misleading information” is a punishable offense.
+- Misleading Information: Under the RTI Act, providing “misleading information” is a punishable offence.
 If the Constable did indeed ask for the OTP, the PIO’s denial constitutes a secondary violation of the law.

-As of June 16, 2025, the First Appellate Authority (FAA), Somen Verma (SSP Mirzapur), disposed of the appeal by forwarding the IGRS Cell’s report.
-However, for the applicant, this is a “paper disposal.”
-The core question—Why was an OTP discussed at all?—remains buried under administrative jargon.
+On June 16, 2025, the First Appellate Authority (FAA), Somen Verma (SSP Mirzapur), closed the appeal by forwarding the IGRS Cell’s report.
+However, for the applicant, this is an administrative routine, not a genuine resolution.
+The main concern—why the OTP was mentioned—remains unanswered amid official justifications.

-This dispute in Mirzapur shouldn’t be dismissed as a minor clerical disagreement.
-It is a symptom of “Metric Fixation.”
-To restore faith in the Jansunwai portal, there must be a strict prohibition on officials discussing OTPs with complainants.
+This dispute in Mirzapur reflects ‘Metric Fixation.’
+To restore faith in the Jansunwai portal and improve understanding of OTP usage in RTI Applications, there must be a strict prohibition on officials discussing OTPs with complainants.

 What do you think?
 Should police personnel be allowed to guide citizens through the OTP process, or is this a clear conflict of interest?